Chasing Shiny Objects Makes You Blind

 To better understand the motivation for multi-cloud, it’s good to segment the technical platform architecture into common scenarios.
 What I have observed as packaged under the slogan of “multi-cloud” generally falls into one of the following categories:

-A higher number isn’t necessarily better in this comparison - it’s about finding the approach that suits your needs and making a conscious choice.
+A higher number isn’t necessarily better in this comparison - it’s about finding the approach that best suits your needs and making a conscious choice.

 “Multi-cloud isn’t a black-or white choice nor a one-size fits all architecture.”